kirti-salini/Gran-And-Me/README.md

 ## Usage

-Access the application through your web browser by navigating to http://localhost:PORT (replace PORT with the port number specified in your environment variables or default port)
+Access the application through your web browser by navigating to http://localhost:PORT
 ## Contributing

 Contributions are welcome!
 If you have any suggestions, improvements, or bug fixes, feel free to open an issue or create a pull request.